cusec/2024/README.md

 - Using [Framer Motion](https://www.framer.com/motion) to add smooth, performant, customized animations.🤸
 - Routing to an id on different page and making the scroll behaviour smooth.🧈
 - Refactoring code can be a nightmare🤦‍♂️
+- Creating a counting up effect for numbers when scrolled into viewport⬆️

 </details>